waylaidwanderer/node-chatgpt-api/README.md

 module.exports = {
     // Options for the Keyv cache, see https://www.npmjs.com/package/keyv.
     // This is used for storing conversations, and supports additional drivers (conversations are stored in memory by default).
-    // Only applies when using `ChatGPTClient`.
+    // Only applies when using `ChatGPTClient` or `BingAIClient`.
     cacheOptions: {},
-    // If set, `ChatGPTClient` will use `keyv-file` to store conversations to this JSON file instead of in memory.
+    // If set, `ChatGPTClient` and `BingAIClient` will use `keyv-file` to store conversations to this JSON file instead of in memory.
     // However, `cacheOptions.store` will override this if set
     storageFilePath: process.env.STORAGE_FILE_PATH || './cache.json',
     chatGptClient: {